TinyPic: Images and videos

 TinyPic allowed the upload and hosting of JPEG (jpg), png, gif, and TIFF files.
 Images larger than 1,600 pixels (either in width or height) were automatically resized to the largest acceptable size while maintaining their original aspect ratio.
 The site required a CAPTCHA to be filled in each time an image was uploaded.

 TinyPic did not accept standard-definition video files which are larger than 500 megabytes in size or longer than 15 minutes in length.
 Videos longer than 15 minutes were truncated to 15 minutes.
 Users could also upload high-definition videos as long as they were no larger than 500 megabytes in size and no longer than 5 minutes in length.
 TinyPic officially accepted the uploading of videos in the following video formats: 3g2, 3gp, 3gp2, 3gpp, 3p, asf, avi, divx, dv, dvx, flv, moov, mov, mp4, mpe, mpeg4, mpeg, mpg4, mpg, qt, rm, wmv, and xvid and generally users were able to upload all but the most unusual formats.

-Tinypic deleted images and videos that were not associated with a user account and that had not been viewed for 90 days.
-Tinypic would sometimes reuse URLs of deleted images, resulting in old image links showing unintended content.
+TinyPic also deleted images and videos that were not associated with a user account and that had not been viewed for 90 days.
+TinyPic would sometimes reuse URLs of deleted images, resulting in old image links showing unintended content.